 There are many different types of imaginative play, but some common examples include:

-- Dance: Movement allows children to express themselves.
-It can include actual dancing or just free movement through running, jumping, and twirling.
+• Dance: Movement allows kids to express themselves.
+It can include actual dancing or just free movement through running, jumping, or twirling.

-The Importance Of Creative Play
+The Importance of Creative Play

-When children are engaged in creative play, they face new challenges.
+When kids are engaged in creative play, they face new challenges.
 For example, they might have to figure out how to build a tall tower out of blocks or make a character come to life through pretend play.

 Through trial and error, they learn how to problem solve and think critically.